bobomatic/Tweeter/README.md

 ### To do:
 Further development will be required to:
-- put authorisation info in a separate text file
-- tidy up code (function/OO)
+- improve reusability of code (function/OO)

 ## Examples of Use